The GitHub Pages version of this Blog is still a work in progress. For a better viewing experience, view the source code for this blog here on GitHub.

 At this point, all MS had to do was leave a Device Manager link right there, for me to find, not create something called "Settings App" which stopped me from looking further.
 After 3 weeks of installs not failing but pyTorch not using CUDA, I came across the "Device Manager" terminology in some 10 year old blog post and, not expecting anything to happen, typed Device Manager into the Start Menu.
 Lo and behold, good old Device Manager launched.
 With an "!" point on the icon for the NVIDIA card.
 Drilling down on the icon I discover an error message:

-Some web searching on this terminology and "Code 52" identified the problem, Windows was using Secure Boot to "blacklist" the NVIDIA drivers I installed.
+I found this terminology and "Code 52" identified the problem, Windows was using Secure Boot to "blacklist" the NVIDIA drivers I installed.

 After going into the UEFI and turning off Secure Boot, pyTorch worked flawlessly with CUDA.